shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

        }
    ```

-3. you can catch the error using the catchError() operator to handle the caught error and then the observer complete() method will be called after catching the error.
+3. We can use the catchError() operator to handle errors.
+When an error occurs, the provided error handler function logs the error and returns an Observable with a fallback value (of(-1) in this case). then the observer complete() method will be called after catching the error.

     ```
       safeSource = this.source.pipe(
         catchError(error => {